shreyas-narasimhan/JavaCucumberPOC/README.md

 JavaCucumberPOC

-This is a sample automation testing framework built using Java, Maven, Selenium, Cucumber, and TestNG to support end-to-end test automation following BDD principles.
+This is a sample automation testing framework using Java, Maven, Selenium, Cucumber, and TestNG.
 Java

-Java is used as the core programming language to write test scripts, step definitions, hooks, and overall framework logic.
-It provides object-oriented structure, reusability, and robustness to the automation framework.
+Java is used as the programming language to write test scripts, step definitions, hooks, and core framework logic.

 Maven

 Maven is used as the build and dependency management tool.
-It helps maintain consistency across environments through the pom.xml file, where all dependencies, plugins, and test execution configurations are defined.
+It helps in maintaining consistency across environments by using the pom.xml file to define dependencies, plugins, and test execution configurations.
-Maven also manages the standard project structure and automates test execution.
+Maven also manages project structure and automates test execution.

 Selenium

-Selenium is used for browser automation to interact with web elements.
-It performs actions such as clicking, typing, submitting forms, and validating UI behavior across different browsers to ensure application stability and correctness.
+Selenium is used for browser automation to interact with web elements, perform actions such as click, type, submit, and validate UI behavior across different browsers.

 Cucumber

-Cucumber is used for Behavior Driven Development (BDD), allowing test scenarios to be written in simple English using Gherkin syntax.
+Cucumber is used for Behavior Driven Development (BDD), allowing test cases to be written in simple English using Gherkin syntax.
-It follows the Given–When–Then format, which improves readability and enables effective collaboration between technical and non-technical stakeholders.
+It uses Given-When-Then steps to improve readability and collaboration between technical and non-technical team members.
-Scenarios are clearly differentiated based on functionality and task, such as login, product selection, cart validation, and checkout.
+Test scenarios are differentiated according to the task or functionality.

 TestNG

-TestNG is used as the test execution and reporting framework.
-It manages the test lifecycle, supports annotations, parallel execution, grouping, and provides detailed test reports.
+TestNG is used as the test runner and assertion framework, responsible for executing test cases, managing the test lifecycle, supporting annotations, grouping, parallel execution, and generating detailed test reports.
-TestNG integrates seamlessly with Cucumber to control scenario execution and enhance test management.

 Hooks and Logging

-The framework uses Cucumber Hooks, specifically the BeforeHook, to perform pre-scenario setup activities.
-Logging functionality is implemented inside the BeforeHook to capture important execution details before each scenario starts.
+Logging functionality is implemented using Cucumber Hooks.
+Hooks are used to manage setup and teardown activities before and after each scenario execution.

+BeforeHook

+BeforeHook is executed before every scenario, and is used to initialize the browser, set up test data and environment, and start logging for scenario execution.

+AfterHook

+AfterHook is executed after every scenario, and is used to perform cleanup activities such as closing the browser, capturing screenshots on failure, ending logs, and releasing resources.
+This ensures proper teardown and improves test stability.